 My Mission: To give the people a voice.
 To pay respect to the cyberpunk elders, who created all of this with little precedence to draw on, while inspiring new authors to carry their torch (with cybernetic arms of course, and the flames gotta be virtual, and there's a corp tryin' to extinguish them).

-I am also a proud supporter of World Cyberpunk Day.
+I have also been a proud contributor to World Cyberpunk Day.

 . new releases, or corporations partnering with A.I. to oppress the people -- I'm looking at you Cambridge Analytica).